aaltsys/doc-server3/install/03_install.rst

 #############################

 .. note::
-   The PC portion of these instructions wa written using Zentyal versions from 2.0 through 3.3.
-Only the most current version of Zentyal is actually supported, and so some of the directions may be out of order or wrong.
+   Only the most current version of Zentyal is supported.
+Some directions may be out of order or wrong, haaving been written based on previous Zentyal versions.
 Mac instructions were written based on Zentyal 3.4, current as of 4/1/2014.

 Purpose and Requirements
 =============================